 Alliance Chat - A in game chat consisting of all players in your 5TA where raids and defenses can be coordinated

-Army - a Primarch and its Troops.
+Army - A Primarch and its Troops.

 - Tracks transaction history in the Ledger.

-Castle - the nodes in each region that players can conquer by moving, stationing, and fighting with their Primarchs.
+Castle - The nodes in each region that players can conquer by moving, stationing, and fighting with their Primarchs.

 - The castle normally refers to the collection of usually team-ownable buildings present in every Region.
-These sub-buildings include the HQ, Fort, Tower, Bank and Refinery.
+These sub-buildings include the HQ, Bank, Fort, Tower, and Refinery.

 - Castles are the team-ownable nodes on the map.
 Exceptions are castles in the Safe Zones (neutral areas with level 1 castles that don’t contain Infrastructure) and No Man’s Lands (red PvP areas) whose castles cannot be conquered.

 Castle Guards - Defensive Troops that are hired to protect the Fort by the Marshal (or a team leader/officer).
 These Troops cannot be transferred off the castle, and only serve as a defensive buffer to protect the castle from being conquered.
 They require Team Glory to hire and do not belong to any one player.

 Castle Shield - A protective mechanism on each castle with a built fort.
 The shield is automatically triggered once a certain number of a team’s troops (or castle guard) on the castle are killed.
 While a castle shield is active, there can be no attacks on the castle or it’s primarchs.

 Chokepoint - a connector for travel between two different Regions.